X-Men: Mutant Academy 2: Characters

+X-Men: Mutant Academy 2 features 18 total playable characters, consisting of all 10 characters from the PlayStation version of Mutant Academy and eight newcomers.
+Mutant Academy 2 is also the only game in the series to feature a playable character from outside the X-Men franchise, that being Spider-Man.
+Newcomers are marked in bold:

 Reception

 Unlike X-Men: Mutant Academy, the game received mostly positive reviews by critics.
 Many praised the game for its improved graphics, new characters, gameplay, its hidden characters, its 3D environment, and the expanded number of combos.
 However, some criticized the game for its lack of gameplay modes and the combos were usually hard to pull off.

 In 2011, Complex ranked it as the 43rd best fighting game of all time.